kamchatka-volcano/fcgi_responder/README.md

 ## Usage
 ### Processing requests from the web server
-Inherit from `fcgi::Responder` class and implement its pure virtual methods to provide necessary functionality:
+To use the `fcgi_responder` library, inherit from the `fcgi::Responder` class and implement its pure virtual methods to provide the necessary functionality:

 * `virtual void sendData(const std::string& data) = 0`
 * `virtual void processRequest(fcgi::Request&& request, fcgi::Response&& response) = 0`
 * `virtual void disconnect() = 0`

-Then, listen for connections from the web server and process incoming data by passing it to `fcgi::Responder::receiveData` method.
+Then, listen for connections from the web server and process the incoming data by passing it to the `fcgi::Responder::receiveData` method.

-This is a minimal example, using the standalone asio library for networking:
+This is a minimal example that uses the standalone asio library for networking:
 ```C++
 #include "asio.hpp"
 #include <fcgi_responder/responder.h>